Neural Collapse in Deep Linear Networks: From Balanced to Imbalanced Data: Introduction

-Most recent papers study Neural Collapse under a balanced setting, i.e., the number of training samples in every class is identical.
-This setting is vital for the existence of the simplex ETF structure.
-To the best of our knowledge, Neural Collapse with imbalanced data is studied in \cite{Fang21, Christos22, Yang22, Xie22}.
-In particular, \cite{Fang21} is the first to observe that for imbalanced setting, the collapse of features within the same class $\mathcal{NC}1$ is preserved, but the geometry skew away from ETF.
-They also present a phenomenon called "Minority Collapse": for large levels of imbalance, the minorities' classifiers collapse to the same vector. \cite{Christos22} theoretically studies the SVM problem, whose global minima follows a more general geometry than the ETF, called "SELI".
-However, this work also makes clear that the unregularized version of CE loss only converges to KKT points of the SVM problem, which are not necessarily global minima. \cite{Yang22} studies the imbalanced setting but with fixed last-layer linear classifiers initialized as a simplex ETF right at the beginning. \cite{Xie22} proposed a novel loss function for balancing different components of the gradients for imbalanced learning.
-A comparison of our results with some existing works regarding the study of global optimality conditions is shown in Table \ref{table:1}. \\
+Most recent papers study $\mathcal{NC}$ in a balanced setting, i.e., the number of training samples in every class is identical.
+This setting is vital for the existence of the ETF structure.
+To the best of our knowledge, $\mathcal{NC}$ with imbalanced data is studied in \cite{Fang21, Christos22, Yang22, Xie22}.
+In particular, \cite{Fang21} is the first to observe that for imbalanced setting, the collapse of features within the same class is preserved, but the geometry skew away from the ETF. \cite{Christos22} theoretically studies the SVM problem, whose global minima follows a more general geometry than the simplex ETF, called ``SELI''.
+However, this work also makes clear that the unregularized version of CE loss only converges to KKT points of the SVM problem, which are not necessarily global minima. \cite{Yang22} studies the imbalanced setting but with fixed last-layer linear classifiers initialized as a simplex ETF right at the beginning and proves the optimal last-layer features will converge to ETF structure.

-This work also relates to recent advances in studying the optimization landscape in deep neural network training.
-As pointed out in \cite{Zhu21}, the UFM takes a top-down approach to the analysis of deep neural networks, where last-layer features are treated as free optimization variables, in contrast to the conventional bottom-up approach that studies the problem starting from the input \cite{Baldi89, Zhu18, Kawaguchi16, Yun17, Laurent17, Safran17, Yun18}.
-These works studies the optimization landscape of two-layer linear network \cite{Baldi89, Zhu18}, deep linear network \cite{Kawaguchi16, Yun17, Laurent17} and non-linear network \cite{Safran17, Yun18}. \cite{Zhu21} provides an interesting perspective about the differences between this top-down and bottom-up approach, with how results stemmed from UFM can provide more insights to the network design and the generalization of deep learning. \\

-\textbf{Organization: } We structure this paper as follows: we describe the Neural Collapse ($\mathcal{NC}$) phenomenon and discuss related works in Section \ref{sec:introduction}.
-In Section \ref{sec:problemsetup}, we setup some necessary terminology and introduce the ``unconstrained features model'' (UFM) setting used throughout in our theoretical analyses.
-We provide the $\mathcal{NC}$ characteristics for deep linear networks trained with MSE loss under balanced setting in Section \ref{sec:mainresults}.
-Next, we study a similar problem but with imbalanced setting in Section \ref{sec:imbalance}.
-The global optimality conditions for deep linear networks trained with CE loss under balanced setting are studied in Section \ref{sec:CEloss}.
-We empirically validate our theoretical results with various settings in Section \ref{sec:experimental_results}.
-The paper ends with concluding remarks in Section \ref{sec:conclusion}.
-Technical proofs, additional experiments, and experimental details are provided in the Appendix.